orange-cloudfoundry/terraform-provider-credhub/README.md

 ## Resources

-**IMPORTANT:** Generate resources are most secure resources, you will never have to set secure data as plain text.
-Data from credentials are never stored in your tfstate either, this provider create a fingerprint of this data to determine if it should be update or not.
+**IMPORTANT**: Credhub-generated resources are most secure as you will never have to set confidential data as plain text in TF specs (in comparison to use of the `credhub_generic` resource).
+Data from Credhub-generated resources are never stored in your tfstate either: this provider stores instead a fingerprint of this data in the tfstate, and uses this fingerprint to determine if it should be updated or not.

 ### Generate password